Real-world experience and academic expertise

 Dr. Kwame Badu Antwi-Boasiako is the chair of the Department of Government and full-time professor of public administration and political science at SFA.
 He teaches public policy, program evaluation, research methods and American government.
 His primary research interests include traditional institutions and democracy in Africa, decentralization, terrorism and diversity in the public sector.

 Charles F. Abel

-Dr. Charles F. Abel holds a Ph.D. in political science from the University of Maryland, a Master of Arts in political science from the University of Philadelphia, a Juris Doctor from Duquesne University and a Bachelor of Science in biology and chemistry from the University of Pittsburgh.
+Dr. Charles F. Abel holds a Ph.D. in political science from the University of Maryland, a Master of Arts in political science from the University of Pittsburgh, a Juris Doctor from Duquesne University and a Bachelor of Science in biology and chemistry from the University of Pittsburgh.
 He has held several consulting positions for organizations including the National Institute of Justice, the National Center for State Courts and the United National World Food Council.
 Abel is the author of numerous books, articles, book chapters, encyclopedia entries and conference papers.

 Dr. Alan Baily earned his Bachelor of Science in political science from Texas A&M University and his Master of Arts and Ph.D. in political science from Louisiana State University.
 His research and teaching interests include contemporary political thought, classical political thought, American and Texas government and the relationship between literature and politics.
 He is a member of the American Political Science Association, the Southern Political Science Association and the Carlyle Studies Association.

 Dr. Ken Collier